USS JACK H. LUCAS

 June 27, U.S. Navy officially accepted delivery of the future USS Jack H. Lucas during a short ceremony on board the ship.

 September 26, PCU Jack H. Lucas departed Pascagoula, Miss., for the last time en route to San Diego, California; Brief stop off Panama City, Fla., on Sept.
-29; Moored at Berth 150, East Port basin in Port Tampa Bay, Fla., on Oct.
-2.
+29; Moored at Berth 150, East Port basin in Port Tampa Bay, Fla., from Oct.
+2-9.